awsdocs/aws-cloudtrail-user-guide/doc_source/cloudtrail-concepts.md

 ### AWS Security Token Service and CloudTrail<a name="cloudtrail-concepts-sts-regionalization"></a>

-AWS Security Token Service \(AWS STS\) is a service that has a global endpoint and also supports region\-specific endpoints\.
+AWS Security Token Service \(AWS STS\) is a service that has a global endpoint and also supports Region\-specific endpoints\.
 An endpoint is a URL that is the entry point for web service requests\.
 For example, `https://cloudtrail.us-west-2.amazonaws.com` is the US West \(Oregon\) regional entry point for the AWS CloudTrail service\.
 Regional endpoints help reduce latency in your applications\.

-When you use an AWS STS region\-specific endpoint, the trail in that region delivers only the AWS STS events that occur in that region\.
+When you use an AWS STS Region\-specific endpoint, the trail in that Region delivers only the AWS STS events that occur in that Region\.
 For example, if you are using the endpoint `sts.us-west-2.amazonaws.com`, the trail in us\-west\-2 delivers only the AWS STS events that originate from us\-west\-2\.
 For more information about AWS STS regional endpoints, see [Activating and Deactivating AWS STS in an AWS Region](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_temp_enable-regions.html) in the *IAM User Guide*\.

 For a complete list of AWS regional endpoints, see [AWS Regions and Endpoints](https://docs.aws.amazon.com/general/latest/gr/rande.html) in the *AWS General Reference*\.
 For details about events from the global AWS STS endpoint, see [Global service events](#cloudtrail-concepts-global-service-events)\.

 ## Global service events<a name="cloudtrail-concepts-global-service-events"></a>

 **Important**
 As of November 22, 2021, AWS CloudTrail will change how trails can be used to capture global service events\.
-After the change, events created by CloudFront, IAM, and AWS STS will be recorded in the region in which they were created, the US East \(N\.
-Virginia\) region, us\-east\-1\.
+After the change, events created by CloudFront, IAM, and AWS STS will be recorded in the Region in which they were created, the US East \(N\.
+Virginia\) Region, us\-east\-1\.
 This makes CloudTrail's treatment of these services consistent with that of other AWS global services\.
 To continue receiving global service events outside of US East \(N\.
-Virginia\), be sure to convert *single\-region trails* using global service events outside of US East \(N\.
-Virginia\) into *multi\-region trails*\.
-Also update the region of your lookup\-events API calls to view global service events\.
+Virginia\), be sure to convert *single\-Region trails* using global service events outside of US East \(N\.
+Virginia\) into *multi\-Region trails*\.
+Also update the Region of your lookup\-events API calls to view global service events\.
 For more information about using the CLI to update or create trails for global service events and update lookup events, see [Viewing CloudTrail events with the AWS CLI](view-cloudtrail-events-cli.md) and [Using update\-trail](cloudtrail-create-and-update-a-trail-by-using-the-aws-cli-update-trail.md)\.

-For most services, events are recorded in the region where the action occurred\.
+For most services, events are recorded in the Region where the action occurred\.
 For global services such as AWS Identity and Access Management \(IAM\), AWS STS, and Amazon CloudFront, events are delivered to any trail that includes global services\.

 For most global services, events are logged as occurring in US East \(N\.
-Virginia\) Region, but some global service events are logged as occurring in other regions, such as US East \(Ohio\) Region or US West \(Oregon\) Region\.
+Virginia\) Region, but some global service events are logged as occurring in other Regions, such as US East \(Ohio\) Region or US West \(Oregon\) Region\.

 To avoid receiving duplicate global service events, remember the following:
 + Global service events are delivered by default to trails that are created using the CloudTrail console\.
 Events are delivered to the bucket for the trail\.
-+ If you have multiple single region trails, consider configuring your trails so that global service events are delivered in only one of the trails\.
++ If you have multiple single Region trails, consider configuring your trails so that global service events are delivered in only one of the trails\.
 For more information, see [Enabling and disabling global service event logging](cloudtrail-create-and-update-a-trail-by-using-the-aws-cli-update-trail.md#cloudtrail-create-and-update-a-trail-by-using-the-aws-cli-examples-gses)\.
-+ If you change the configuration of a trail from logging all regions to logging a single region, global service event logging is turned off automatically for that trail\.
-Similarly, if you change the configuration of a trail from logging a single region to logging all regions, global service event logging is turned on automatically for that trail\.
++ If you change the configuration of a trail from logging all Regions to logging a single Region, global service event logging is turned off automatically for that trail\.
+Similarly, if you change the configuration of a trail from logging a single Region to logging all Regions, global service event logging is turned on automatically for that trail\.

   For more information about changing global service event logging for a trail, see [Enabling and disabling global service event logging](cloudtrail-create-and-update-a-trail-by-using-the-aws-cli-update-trail.md#cloudtrail-create-and-update-a-trail-by-using-the-aws-cli-examples-gses)\.